 Calvin’s newest residence hall wing, van Reken Hall, is home to three distinct and intentional living-learning floors: Outdoor Recreation / Creation Care (exploring environmental sustainability and recreational leisure responsibility), Grassroots (exploring race and ethnicity in ourselves and more broadly in North America) and Honors.
-The Wellness community (exploring the connection between physical health and learning) is housed in Timmer Hall and is also a co-ed community within a traditional hall setting.

 Each floor is architecturally arranged to facilitate strong co-ed communities as well as to deepen the learning that happens there.
 Through learning events and community practices, students are invited to think and act more intentionally in relation to the theme of their particular floor.